-My wife and I were laughing the other day as on her Instagram, a page she follows keeps advertising "Seed Vaults".
+My wife and I were looking on her Instagram, a page she follows keeps advertising "Seed Vaults".

 I'm sure we've all seen these floating around the internet.
 "30,000 seeds to plant your own survival garden when the SHTF".
 Some have more than that, boasting over 300,000 seeds at some staggering prices (nearly $1,000 but it does come in a nice ammo tin!).

 Some of these boxes talk a lot of sense, they come with a growing manual and state that all seeds are open pollinated.